Subnet

 A custom blockchain running on top of a validator network, sharing security with the base network while enabling specialized applications and custom configurations.

 Subnet refers to a custom blockchain that operates on top of a shared validator network, inheriting security from the base layer while enabling specialized configurations and rules tailored to specific use cases.
-Avalanche pioneered this architecture, allowing developers to launch independent chains that leverage the same validator set as the mainnet without competing for its blockspace.
+Avalanche pioneered this architecture, allowing developers to launch independent chains that use the same validator set as the mainnet without competing for its blockspace.
 A notable example is DeFi Kingdoms, which migrated to its own Avalanche subnet called DFK Chain to achieve the low latency and high throughput required for its blockchain-based game economy.
-As of early 2025, Avalanche hosts over 100 active subnets processing millions of transactions daily, demonstrating significant adoption of this multi-chain scaling approach (according to Avalanche's subnet explorer).
-The growing ecosystem of subnet deployments across gaming, decentralized finance, and real-world asset tokenization has created strong demand for engineers who understand cross-chain architecture, validator economics, and custom virtual machine development.
+Avalanche hosts multiple active subnets processing transactions daily, demonstrating adoption of this multi-chain scaling approach.
+The ecosystem of subnet deployments across gaming, decentralized finance, and real-world asset tokenization has created demand for engineers who understand cross-chain architecture, validator economics, and custom virtual machine development.

 Subnet Architecture